leilaicruz/Experimental_Journal/journal/2020-08/2020-08-24-Digestion-circularization-PCR.md

   - Primer dimers clearly visible
   - I see the untransposed plasmid band for DpnII in the non diluted DNA sample and a bit of smear , while I can not see anything for the 50X diluted one.
   - For NIaIII I see the smear for the 50X diluted sample and not the band for the untransposed plasmid.
 The smear is bit high compared with the reference. **does that mean that I have low coverage (long pieces between MiniDs in the genome)?**.
 I dont see anything for the non diluted sample.

+- Degradation noticed for the PCR done on NiaIII digested DNA

 ## Conclusion